 Another proximity alarm went off, but I was struck before I could react.
 The gunshots rang through the tunnel at the same moment my computer then let me know I took two fifty cal rounds, one in each shoulder.
 The physical impact was little more than a paintball pellet to me, but the implications were manifold and staggering.

-First, there was no way she had that weapon, or the swords, on her in that hospital bed.
+First, there was no way she had that weapon, or the swords, on her in that hospital bed, nor did she have the gun while up on the street.
 Second, she had the ability to fire with accuracy enough to strike me right where the ball joint of the shoulder was, then fight the recoil of a fifty caliber round and strike my other shoulder in the exact same spot while in absolute darkness.
-Third, she was now using lethal weaponry.
+Third, she had now upgraded to lethal force.